petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 * **CSS**: CSS client extensions can apply globally or within a specific theme.

 * **Favicon**: Client extensions can deploy a favicon for a specific theme.

+* **Custom Element**: Custom element client extensions can integrate a remote application into a page.

+* **IFrame**: IFrame client extensions work similarly to custom elements, but they allow for limited interaction with a remote application using a separate `<iframe>` HTML element.

+See [Browser-Based Client Extensions](./client-extensions/browser-based-client-extensions.md) for more information.

 ### Configuration as Code